ISP2022/pizzashop/README.md

 Goals to achieve for the code are:

 1. Replace string literals with named constants.
-2. Rename amethods to use the Python naming convention.
+2. Rename methods to use the Python naming convention.
 3. Move misplaced code to a better place (Extract Method and then Move Method).
 This improves encapsulation and makes the code more reusable.
 4. Replace "switch" (`if` ... `elif` ... `elif`) with object behavior.